inceabdullah/Phaser3-Based-Menu-Button-Maker/README.md

 # Install dependencies
 $ npm install

+# if webpack is not installed:
+$ npm install webpack webpack-dev-server -g

 # Start the local development server (on port 8080)
 $ npm start

+# or

+$ webpack-dev-server --config webpack/webpack.dev.js

 # Ready for production?
 # Build the production ready code to the /dist folder